Unlock the Power of Annual Appeal Letters: Stunning Tips

 Appealing to supporters means making your appreciation as much a theme of the letter as your solicitations.

 This starts by having a strong thank you in the beginning.
-An enthusiastic and genuine show of appreciation will encourage your reader to stay tuned for what you have to say next.
+An enthusiastic and genuine show of appreciation will encourage reader’s attention to stay tuned for what you have to say next.

 And not just the beginning.
-You can incorporate gratitude throughout your letter and make them feel like a key member of your mission.
+You can incorporate gratitude throughout in your letter and make donors feel like a key member of your mission.

 Be specific in your ask